 How to Cook Quinoa — and some great ways to use it

 Here’s a basic guide on how to cook quinoa, along with an array of easy recipes for this tasty, quick-cooking grain.
 Nutritious and versatile, quinoa (pronounced KEEN-wa) is an ancient food indigenous to the South American Andes.
 Considered a “superfood” for its superior nutritional profile, it was revived for the American natural foods market in the 1980s.
+Your basic quinoa grain is a kind of yellowish-tan, but red and black varieties are now available as well.
+They cook up the same way and taste pretty much the same as well; their appeal is mainly visual.

 Quinoa has more and higher quality protein than any other grain aside from amaranth.
 It’s also rich in minerals, B-vitamins, and vitamin E. Best of all, I appreciate the fact that quinoa cooks in a mere 15 minutes, and its fluffy texture and nutty flavor and aroma make it extremely versatile:

-- Use it as a bed of grain for bean or vegetable dishes in place of rice
+- Use it as a bed of grain for bean or vegetable dishes in place of rice.

-- Use it to make pilafs with nuts and dried fruits
+- Use it to make pilafs with nuts and dried fruits.

-- It’s great for stuffing vegetables
+- It’s great for stuffing vegetables.

-- Just use it simply, as a nutrition-boosting side dish
+- Just use it simply, as a nutrition-boosting side dish.

 - Rinse the quinoa in a very fine sieve.